Maui Invasive Species Committee (MISC)

 Posted on June 23, 2015 by MISC

 Follow all label directions.
-You can find a generic label for citirc acid here: Citric Acid Anhydrous
+You can find a generic label for citric acid here: Citric Acid 25b label

 Making your own citric solution:

-• MISC recommends mixing citric at a 12% solution or 1lb per gallon.
-The best method is to mix the solution by weight it but if you mix by volume use approximately 2 1/4 cups per gallon.
+• MISC recommends mixing citric at a 16% solution or 1.28lb of anhydrous citric acid per gallon of water.
+The best method is to mix the solution by weight it but if you mix by volume use approximately 2 1/2 cups per gallon.

-• Citric dissolves in solution, but it needs to be thoroughly mixed as a citric chunk will clog your sprayer.
+• Citric dissolves in solution, but needs to be thoroughly agitated when mixing so that citric chunks will not clog your sprayer.

 Storage: